All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Genetics and skin type.
 Some people simply have more resilient skin than others.

-You cannot control your age or genetics.
+You can't control your age or genetics.
 But you can control how you lose weight and what you do to support your skin along the way.

 "GLP-1 receptor agonists represent the most significant advance in obesity pharmacotherapy in decades.
 For the first time, we have medications that produce weight loss approaching what was previously only achievable through bariatric surgery.")
 Dr. Robert Kushner, MD, Northwestern University, speaking at ObesityWeek 2023